Pradumnasaraf/DevOps/docs/webassembly/introduction.md

 Now if we deploy this Docker Image to the cloud, it will be running in the cloud environment.
 And we can access the service will a url provided instead of `localhost`.

-> Image credit: KodeKloud.
-Shout to them for creating such a wonderful graphic.

 ### On the Edge

 There are many edge computing platforms like AWS WaveLength, Azure Edge Zones, etc. As wasm app getting more containerized, it's becoming more easier to deploy on the edge.